tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profile-deployment.md

 # Troubleshoot deployment of a SCEP certificate profile to devices in you manage with Microsoft Intune

-Use the following information to help you troubleshoot deployment of SCEP certificate profiles with Intune.
+Use the following information to help you troubleshoot deployment of Simple Certificate Enrollment Protocol (SCEP) certificate profiles with Intune.

-This article references Step 1 of the [SCEP communication flow overview](troubleshoot-scep-certificate-profiles.md), and makes reference to the following log files that are introduced in that article.
+This article references Step 1 of the [SCEP communication flow overview](troubleshoot-scep-certificate-profiles.md).

 <!-- Platforms?
 Just WIndows currently...
 with Android, iOS/iPad, and Windows devices.